asreview/asreview/docs/source/intro/datasets.rst

 | **Zotero**                    | ✅       | ✅       | N/A      |
 +-------------------------------+----------+----------+----------+

 -  ✅ = The data can be exported from the citation manager and imported in ASReview.
 -  N/A = This format does not exist.
--  X = not suported.
+-  X = Not suported.

 Search Engines